rfletcher/cli-privacy/README.md

 CLI Privacy: Opt-out of third-party tracking in your terminal.

-It's becoming more common for software makers to track how people use their software in private, often without their knowledge.
+It's becoming more common for software makers to track how people use their software in private, often without the user's knowledge.
 Some provide a way to opt-out, but there's no universal standard for doing so.
 To opt-out across every tool requires digging through documentation, and modifying your shell configuration.